MERGING MICROFILM COLLECTIONS

 The two collections are indexed using two different software programs with overlapping newspaper titles.

 The original ISL index has been kept in a Microsoft Access database, and the original IARA index has been kept in an Excel spreadsheet.
 In theory, they can be merged as Microsoft documents.
 Due to the differences between the two methods and the overlapping titles and tote numbers, it was decided that, for now, the IARA totes and the ISL totes will be managed with two different indexes.
 IARA has given large numbers of newspaper microfilms to ISL in the past.
 The tracking of titles between IARA and ISL has created double entries with confused placement and ownership in the Access database.
 This problem can be mitigated over time.
 Since ISL’s is the larger of the two collections, it may be worth scrubbing the data and reforming the Access database to encompass the entire newspaper microfilm master collection.
 The Excel listing could be merged into Access, a few titles at a time.
 In this way, ownership errors and double entries can be removed.
-Even if the indexes are integrated, however, there will still need to be an “A” and “B” section distinctions for each reel, because of the tote numbering system.
+Even if the indexes are integrated, however, there will still need to be an “A” and “B” section distinctions for each reel, because of the overlapping numbers of the tote labeling system.